ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 **Message Passing**

 Messages are passed along channels between FSMs and over the websocket to and from the server.
-Messages from the server over the web socket and user input events from the web browser are passed to the `first_controller` where they are handled and discarded or passed along the chain of FSMControllers until they reach the end with `null_controller` or they are handled and the models are updated.
+Messages from the server over the web socket and user input events from the web browser are passed to the `first_channel` where they are passed along the chain of FSMControllers until they reach the end with `NullChannel` or they are handled and the models are updated.

 * See: [src/network.ui.controller.js](src/network.ui.controller.js#L115)